 CYB-500B INTRODUCTION TO PROGRAMMING (3 Credits)

-The course introduces the object-oriented approach to software design using the programming language Java.
-The programming language Java is used to implement software designs.
+The course introduces the object-oriented approach to software design using a programming language such as Python, R or Java.
+The programming language is used to implement software designs.
 No previous programming experience is presupposed.

 CYB-500C INTRODUCTION TO DATABASES (3 Credits)

 An introduction to database management systems, including database design and application development.
 Different database models are introduced, with emphasis on the relational model.
 The theoretical principles underlying the design of a database and the physical storage of data and its integrity are covered.
 Other conceptual points are covered such as relations in mathematics that form the bases of a relational model.
 Along with designing and implementing databases using Sequel Server, the student will create a GUI interface to a database using JDBC and JavaFX.